 - Under vSAN, select Services.

-- Click to edit the Capacity Management.
+- Click to edit the Reservations and Alerts.

 - Click to enable or disable the operations reserve.
 On enabling the operations reserve, vSAN ensures that the cluster has enough space to complete the internal operations.